Mr. Monk and the Three Pies: Production

 "Mr. Monk and the Three Pies" was co-written by Tom Scharpling and Daniel Dratch, and directed by Randall Zisk.
 The episode guest starred John Turturro as Ambrose Monk.
 Shalhoub and Turturro, "longtime friends", according to USA Today, had graduated from Yale School of Drama.
 They had previously worked on the 1991 film Barton Fink and in a 1998 off-Broadway production of the play Waiting for Godot.
 Shalhoub also lived with the Turturros while working on an East Coast project.
-As one of the executive producers of Monk by time, Shalhoub personally contacted Turturro.
 Turturro was also encouraged to the take the role by his family; he declared, "My whole family likes the show.
 My (13-year-old) son likes the show."
-After they sent off the episode's script to him and his acceptance, Turturro, who Shalhoub thought "liked the sound of the character," worked with the series "for about four or five days", as Shalhoub cannot precisely remember.

-Ambrose was added to further reveal Monk's backstory; Shalhoub commented, "We wanted to use this as a vehicle to get us into more backstory for Monk, to explore where Monk comes from, his family situation - and we thought that this brother character would be a good place to start."
-While noted "Monk shows more emotion than usual because of the family tie", Shalhoub also remarked the fact that he is angry with his brother was a good way to show "a whole other part of [Adrian].
+While Shalhoub noted "Monk shows more emotion than usual because of the family tie", he also remarked the fact that he is angry with his brother was a good way to show "a whole other part of [Adrian].
 He's more abrupt and less sympathetic.
 It's a healthy thing to see that he's not a complete saint."
 Turturro, by his turn, said "The [episode's] tone is oddly touching.
 It's hard to find the right tone.
 Tony does a great job of that, mixing comedy and drama".
 Shalhoub was "really gratified" for Turturro's performance, while Turturro called the episode "a pleasure" to do.
-Responding to a question about the possible return of Ambrose, Shalhoub "would love to see that character come back," and Turturro would accept it, "especially if I don't have to have a complete emotional breakdown."
+Responding to a question about the possible return of Ambrose, Shalhoub said Turturro would accept it, "especially if I don't have to have a complete emotional breakdown."
 He became a recurring character and returned for "Mr. Monk Goes Home Again" and "Mr. Monk's 100th Case".